KhouloudLadhib/Used-Cars-Sales-Analysis---Aubaine-Auto/README.md

 * Do cars sell faster when they are discounted?

 ## II.
 Data
 The dataset was collected by the salesman of Aubaine Auto, Khalil Daoues, and myself.
-The data contains 113 lines.
+The data consists 113 lines.
 Each line corresponds to a car that is eiher sold in 2024 or bought in 2024 and not sold yet.
 There are 25 rows in the dataset.

 ### 1. Descriptive Data